NCBI-Codeathons/pubmed-codeathon-team1/README.md

 # METHODS
 ### Basic Workflow

 The author attributes that were considered are: gender, race, institutional affiliation, country of origin, and author authority (e.g., research impact based on number of hits).
-The publication attributes that were considered are: NIH funding, language of publication, reading level, diversity of references, associated data, number of authors and affiliations, clinical translation, research focus (human, aninal or mol/cellular), and covid-focus.
+The publication attributes that were considered are: NIH funding, language of publication, reading level, diversity of references, associated data, number of authors and affiliations, clinical translation, research focus (human, animal or mol/cellular), and covid-focus.

 We filtered out certain publication types such as books, errata, and commentary and have relied on both past user search behaviors as well as custom search keywords across these categories: Rare diseases, signaling pathways, social determinants of health and health equities, list of autoimmune diseases, list of cells, infectious bacteria, list of medical devices, and list of drugs.